Skip to content

 Dependency injection in BlackSheep

-The getting started tutorials show how route and query string parameters can be injected directly in request handlers, by function signature.
-BlackSheep also supports dependency injection of services configured for the application.
-This page describes:
+The getting started tutorials demonstrate how route and query string parameters can be directly injected into request handlers through function signatures.
+Additionally, BlackSheep supports the dependency injection of services configured for the application.
+This page covers:

 • Service resolution.